A light and creamy baked Orange Cheesecake with cinnamon. Inspired by the cake decor found in Parisian pâtisseries, Mad About Macarons style!

 Cream Cheese:

-- 1 tablespoon zest of half an orange organic/unwaxed
+- 1 tablespoon zest of an orange* organic/unwaxed

 Instructions